Guides

 Myth 2: Solar Panels Are Too Expensive

 Reality: While the initial investment for solar panels can be substantial, the long-term savings are significant.
 Advances in technology and increased demand have dramatically reduced the cost of solar installations.
 In addition, government incentives, tax credits, and financing options are making solar energy more accessible than ever before.
-Over time, solar panels will pay for themselves anywhere from 6-8 years from installation and then offer a free source of electricity thereafter.
+Over time, solar panels should eventually pay for themselves, usually in less than 13 years (according to Energy Saving Trust), but much faster in the right conditions, from installation and then offer a free source of electricity thereafter.
 We’ve written a detailed guide to solar panel installation costs here.

 Myth 3: Solar Panels Require Constant Maintenance